junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/scenarios.md

+---
+title: Scenarios
+description: "MSAL Python can be used by applications to acquire tokens to access a protected API."
+---

 # Scenarios

 MSAL Python can be used by applications to acquire tokens to access a protected API.
 Tokens can be acquired by different **application types**: Desktop applications, Web applications, Web APIs, and applications running on devices that don't have a browser (such as IoT).
 In MSAL Python, applications are categorized as follows: